-This is a little story of how I have become a Qualified Dorset wedding photographer with ‘The Guild of Photographers’.
+This is how I have become a Qualified Dorset wedding photographer with ‘The Guild of Photographers’.

 My journey in photography has been a long one.
 One Christmas, as a teenager, I was given a Polaroid camera.
 I soon realised that photography was a great way of capturing a moment in time and all the memories associated with it.
 I was hooked.
 After school I went on to Art College where I studied all forms of Art, including Photography.
 I then went on to study photography a little more closely and in 1995 I completed a degree in Editorial Photography.
 As a lot of people realise when leaving Art College, it is very hard to earn money from it and when I was asked to photograph a wedding for a friend I jumped at it.
 That was 22 years ago.
 I felt totally out of my depth which, in a lot of ways, is why I loved it.